forgojs/forgojs.org/docs/homepage.md

 };
 ```

-While using TypeScript, also add the following two lines to your tsconfig.json.
+While using TypeScript, also add the following lines to your tsconfig.json.
 This lets you do `tsc --noEmit` for type checking, which esbuild-loader doesn't do.

+Add these lines to tsconfig.json:

 ```json
 {